Last Updated on December 30, 2020

 Essential oils are highly-concentrated natural oils found in plants derived using a process called distillation to extract them.
 Essential oils have long been used for their therapeutic and medicinal benefits.
 They can be used in beauty products, homemade cleaners, and for adding pleasant, therapeutic scents to your home.

 Essential oils can help you relax, give you energy, improve your mood, and much more.
-Depending on what you want to accomplish, choose from these popular essential oils:
+Depending on what you want to accomplish, choose from the popular essential oils below.

 The most calming essential oil, lavender has a pleasant floral smell many people love.
 It’s a wonderful scent to help you relax, and it also has antiseptic, antibacterial, antidepressant and anti-inflammatory properties.
 It’s used to release anxiety, relieve earaches and insect bites, help with respiratory problems and more.

 How to Use Essential Oils: Peppermint

 Peppermint is a wonderful energizer and has been shown to reduce feelings of hunger.
 It’s also used to relieve sore muscles, headaches, and respiratory problems.
 It’s one of the oils often used with steam when you’re trying to treat a cough naturally.

 Peppermint is also an effective repellent for many insects.
 Here’s how to make homemade bug repellent with bug-repelling essential oils.